How to Locate an Obituary for Your U.S. Ancestor

 If the local library has newspapers available in a microfilm format, the staff at the library may be willing to look up your ancestor’s obituary on your behalf for a small fee.
 Or it may be possible to borrow a copy of the microfilm with the newspapers through interlibrary loan.

-The second good way to locate a newspaper in an archive or library is to use the U.S. Newspaper Directory from the Library of Congress.
+Another good way to locate a newspaper is to use the U.S. Newspaper Directory from the Library of Congress.

 The Library of Congress has organized information on all of the historical newspapers published in the United States.
 You can search for a particular location and find out what newspapers were in print.
 The directory also includes information about archives where copies of the newspapers may be located.
 Once you have a specific newspaper title and an archive location, find the archive website to see what newspapers they have available.

-- Don’t limit yourself to obituaries.
-Newspapers can have all sorts of interesting information about your ancestor.
+Newspapers can have all sorts of interesting information about your ancestor — not just in obituaries!
 If you locate digital newspapers for the area where your ancestor lived, it’s worth searching broadly within the newspaper to see what you can find out.

-- Share and preserve what you find.
-If you are able to locate newspaper articles about your family, make sure to share them with your family and preserve them for future generations.
+If you succeed in locating newspaper articles about your family, make sure to share them with your family and preserve them for future generations.